Charcoal-SE/charcoal-se.github.io/pings/index.md

 ### Someone is being disruptive in Charcoal HQ, who can sort the situation out? {#behavior}

-Ping one of the [Room Owners](https://chat.stackexchange.com/rooms/info/11540/charcoal-hq#room-ownercards), they will calm down the situation and take further action if necessary.
-If someone has violated SE's Be Nice policy, you can contact any diamond Moderator.
+Ping one of the [Room Owners](https://chat.stackexchange.com/rooms/info/11540/charcoal-hq#room-ownercards).
+They will calm down the situation and take further action if necessary.
+If someone has violated SE's Code of Conduct, you can contact any diamond Moderator using flags.
 </section>
 <section>